Y

 01 · First blockout

-Exceeded the optimal size for a 2v2 — corridors were too long, and first contact took too much dead time.
-Sightlines were dominant over movement.
+Exceeded the optimal size for a 2v2.
+Corridors were too long, and first contact took too much dead time.
+Sightlines dominated over movement.

 2nd blockout top 2nd blockout 3D